 Knowing the various types of snowfall is also important, especially for one’s safety.
 Here’s the key to understanding the weather advisories fully:

-- Blizzard – is a violent winter storm, lasting at least three hours.
-It combines subfreezing temperatures and very strong wind.
+- Blizzard – This is a violent winter storm, lasting at least three hours.
+It combines subfreezing temperatures and very strong winds.
 It is laden with blowing snow which reduces visibility if you are outside.
 In Manitoba, a Blizzard Warning is issued when “winds of 40 km/hr or greater are expected to cause widespread reductions in visibility to 400 meters or less, due to blowing snow, or blowing snow in combination of falling snow, for at least 4 hours”.

-- Snow squall – is a brief but intense snowfall that greatly reduces visibility and often comes with strong winds.
+- Snow squall – This is a brief but intense snowfall that greatly reduces visibility and often comes with strong winds.
 A watch alert is issued when “conditions are favourable for the development of brief periods of very poor visibilities caused by heavy snow and blowing snow.”

-- Blowing snow – when snow is raised by the wind to moderate or great heights above the ground.
+- Blowing snow – This is when snow is raised by the wind to moderate or great heights above the ground.
 This causes very poor visibility.
 An advisory is issued in Manitoba when “the blowing snow, caused by winds of at least 30 km/hr is expected to reduce visibility to 80 meters or less for at least 3 hours”.

-- Winter storm – when two or more severe and potentially dangerous winter weather conditions combine, it is called a winter storm.
+- Winter storm – When two or more severe and potentially dangerous winter weather conditions combine, it is called a winter storm.
 In Manitoba, a Winter Storm Watch is issued when “conditions are favourable for the development of severe and potentially dangerous winter weather, including a blizzard, major snowfall (25 cm or more within 24 hours) or significant snowfall combined with freezing rain, strong winds, blowing snow, and/or extreme windchill”.
 A Winter Storm Warning is issued when “severe and potentially dangerous winter weather conditions are expected, including a major snowfall and significant snowfall combined with freezing rain, strong winds, blowing snow and/or extreme cold.”

-- Snow flurry – snow that falls for short durations and with varying intensity.
+- Snow flurry – Snow that falls for short durations and with varying intensity.
 Flurries are those light, fluttering snow that melt on the pavement a few minutes after they fall.
 They are not alarming at all.

 Finally, there are also types of snow cover:

-- Old snow – long standing snow fall.
+- Old snow – Long standing snow fall.
 This is usually smooth and flat.
 You won’t be able to discern the snow crystals.

-- Firn – this is old snow (older than one year) that has re-crystallized into a dense material.
+- Firn – This is old snow (older than one year) that has re-crystallized into a dense material.

-- Seasonal snow – snow that lasts for only one season.
+- Seasonal snow – Snow that lasts for only one season.

-- Perennial snow – snow that deposits over numerous winter seasons and does not thaw in the melt season.
+- Perennial snow – Snow that deposits over numerous winter seasons and does not thaw in the melt season.
 Tough bugger!

 Snow formations and snow shapes that occur naturally are also called by various names.
 The overhanging snow you may see at the edge of a cliff is called a cornice.
 A crust is a hard snow surface lying on a softer layer.
 Aside from these ice formations, there are also megadunes, penitents, sastrugi, ripple marks, and many more, but these are formations that are rarely seen in Manitoba.